jsenv/core/docs/exploring-server/exploring-server.md

 — see [generic documentation for compileIntoRelativePath](../shared-options/shared-options.md#compileintorelativepath)

-## Use browser explorer server to debug file within vscode
+## Use exploring server to debug file within vscode

 What if you could debug inside chrome the file currently opened in vscode?<br />